joaquinmorenoa/ML-Projects/Basic Ecommerce/README.md

   - time_of_day
   - user_action

+### Goals of the Project

 We are going to predict the user action in this project i.e whether the user has bounced, added to cart, begins checkout or finished checkout.

-We will be using Logistic Binary Classification.
+Using only Logistic Binary Classification.

-The model successfully delivers with accuracy of 96%!
+To successfully deliver a model with accuracy of 96%!